Simeon2001/cryptpay-article/cryptpay.md

   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 </p>

+   *API endpoint to generate eth or bsc address to receive stablecoin.*

 When building decentralized applications (dApps) or blockchain-related services, generating unique cryptocurrency addresses is a fundamental operation.
 In this subtopic, we'll explore how to generate BSC/ETH addresses, focusing on the interaction with the "generate address" API endpoint and the associated database operations.
 We'll also delve into the address generation logic and how it's securely implemented.